giulianopz/lfcs/practice-questions/tasks/t/solution.md

-Working with archives and compressed files is an integral part of the System Administrator’s job.
+Working with archives and compressed files is an integral part of the System Administrator's job.
 Perform the following tasks to demonstrate your ability to work with archives and compressed files:

 1. Extract all files from archive file ​/opt/SAMPLE001.zip into target directory ​/opt/SAMPLE001: